arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 }
 ```

 In the main loop of the sketch, we will seek data sent over RS-485 and handle them accordingly.
-The loop manages out-of-range inputs and considers in-range data for the actuation of the intended relay and status LEDs.
-If the sender device forwards values that are not between `1` and `4`, the `readValue` variable will go through a module operation and return the remainder from the integer division.
+The loop manages out-of-range inputs and considers in-range data for the actuation of the intended relay and status LED.
+If the sender device forwards values that are not between `1` and `4`, the `readValue` variable will go through a module operation and return the remainder from the integer division to use as a correct input.

 The `RS485.receive()` method enables the data reception via RS-485, then the `RS485.available()` method is used to determine if there are data available to be read.
 Once the data are available, the `RS485.read()` method will read the data and store them in the `readValue` variable.
 Finally, after managing the received data, the `RS485.noReceive()` method is called to disable the data reception over RS-485: